Author:

 Have Guitar Will Travel

-Photographed with a custom-made rectangular guitar, riding a red and white scooter with his name on the side, Bo Diddley looks great, radiating positivity!
-This cover crystallized the bluesman's idiosyncratic brilliance...
+Photographed with a customised rectangular guitar, riding a red and white scooter with his name emblazoned on the side - Bo Diddley looks superb, radiating positivity!
+This cover crystallises the bluesman's peculiar brightness....

 Chuck Berry: One Dozen Berrys (1958)